- Initial teaching credential.

 All materials will be evaluated to assess an applicant’s qualifications for admission; however, no one indicator shall determine acceptance of an applicant.

 Students who wish to transfer in courses from other institutions may do so if the program faculty assesses that the course content is aligned with the program student learning outcomes.
-Program faculty will consider up to 9 units of graduate-level coursework that a student has successfully completed at another institution.
+Program faculty will consider up to 9 units of graduate-level coursework successfully completed at another institution.